Getting Started

 Yes.
 You can switch between portrait and landscape orientation for any paper size.
 The layout grid adjusts automatically to fit the new orientation.

 Yes.
 When you import more images than fit on a single page, the app automatically creates additional pages.
 You can navigate between pages, drag images between pages, and each page will be printed separately.
+The app supports up to 50 pages per project.

 Importing & Editing